 Fourthly, you’ll have the ability to turn off bounce notifications completely, or choose to redirect them all to a particular email address.
 Previously, bounce notification emails have always necessarily been getting sent to the original sender of an email, which may not be suitable when our system is used in certain transactional email settings.

-One final note: if you don’t take any action, your emails will still get sent and delivered after June 30, however some recipients (such as email addresses hosted at Gmail and G Suite) will see your emails as being delivered ‘via smtp2go.net’, and deliverability may be affected in some cases.
+One final note: if you don’t take any action, your emails will still get sent and delivered, however some recipients (such as email addresses hosted at Gmail and G Suite) will see your emails as being delivered ‘via smtp2go.net’, and deliverability should not be affected.

 We will now be sending emails with a Return-path email address at a subdomain of your domain name (the first CNAME record – starting with ’em’ – that you setup for your domain name).
 Previously, we would simply send emails using the exact same Return-path email address as the one in your ‘From’ header.
 As the SPF protocol checks the domain name of the Return-path email address, this is the domain that needs to pass SPF, and it will indeed pass as it is a CNAME pointing to us (and we maintain a correct SPF record at the subdomain it points to).